 (b) any kind of ‘overarching or framework arrangements’, including master and framework arrangements;

-(c) any kind of ‘subsequent or associated arrangements’, including implementing arrangements, subservice arrangements, amendments, order forms.
+(c) any kind of ‘subsequent or associated arrangements’, including implementing arrangements, subservice arrangements, order forms.

-The contract reference number does not refer to any kind of service level agreement subordinated to any of the types of contractual arrangements referred to in the second subparagraph, points (a), (b) and (c).
+The contract reference number does not refer to any kind of service level agreement subordinated to any of the types of contractual arrangements referred to in points (a), (b) and (c) above.